 Saratoga Arms’ evening front desk manager, Jeff Apple, is an avid hiker.
 On his days off, he is usually on top of a mountain…far, far away from cell phone coverage.
-Jeff has offered to share 4 blog posts of great hikes in and around Saratoga Springs, NY.
-Written in a four part series, Jeff will discuss Saratoga hiking, beginning with the easiest and ending with the most challenging.
-Enter Jeff and the Geyser Creek Trail…
+Jeff has offered to share four blog posts of great hikes in and around our Saratoga Springs, NY hotel.
+He starts off our six part series by discussing these four hikes, from easiest to most challenging.
+Enter Jeff and his first installment on the Geyser Creek Trail…

 Saratoga may now be nationally recognized for its historic thoroughbred racecourse, but its history dates back to the Mohawk Indians, who credited the area’s naturally carbonated mineral springs with healing powers.